 On Dec 14, 2023, Fortune and Capital & Main each posted a piece written by Rick Wartzman, our longtime partner with the Harbor Freight Leadership Lab® and the co-president of Bendable Labs.
 The story, titled “College for All Had Failed American.
-Can the Education System be Fixed?” is a comprehensive review of the forces that pushed the U.S. education system into a “college for all” mentality, and what has been gained and lost because of that focus for young people and for our country.
+Can It be Fixed?” is a comprehensive review of the forces that pushed the U.S. education system into a “college for all” mentality, and what has been gained and lost because of that focus for young people and for our country.

 Decades into the College for All effort, six in 10 American adults still don’t have a college degree.
 At the same time spending on Career and Technical Education makes up just three percent of the estimated overall funding for high school and middle school education in the United States.